METRIX IAP

 The blended funnel is healthy.

 The issue is a single bad actor (New Sales Ad) inflating click volume with near-zero purchase intent.
-Remove PROMO-TEST-01 and the blended CPA drops meaningfully toward the APEX-C01 benchmark of $38.20.
+Remove NS01 and the blended CPA drops meaningfully toward the DC02 benchmark of $56.39.

 ◉